The Library Quarterly

 The Library Quarterly is a quarterly double-anonymous peer-reviewed academic journal covering library science, including historical, sociological, statistical, bibliographical, managerial, psychological, and educational aspects of the field.
-It is published by the University of Chicago and was established to fill a need for investigation and discussion set forth by the American Library Association in 1926.
+It has been published by the University of Chicago since 1931, and was established to fill a need for investigation and discussion set forth by the American Library Association in 1926.
+The journal was originally founded at the now-closed the University of Chicago Graduate Library School.

 The editors are Paul T. Jaeger (University of Maryland, College Park) and Natalie Greene Taylor (University of South Florida), with associate editors Jane Garner (Charles Sturt University, Australia) and Shannon M. Oltmann (University of Kentucky).

-Cover Design
+Cover design

 Until 2013, the covers of the journal featured emblems from booksellers or printers.
 Featured in every issue was a study of the particular emblem that focuses on the typographer, dealer, seller, and designer.
 As of 1975, 176 prints had been displayed on the journal's cover.
+Many of the essays in the series, "The Cover Design" were written by Howard W. Winger.

 Noting the dated appearance of the journal covers, it was decided that part of the overall changes implemented would include a new cover without the emblems.
 Instead of completely removing these illustrations and the accompanying "The Cover Design" feature after 80 years, the journal renamed the entry "History of the Book" to continue the practice.
 The University of Florida libraries provide digital access to printers' devices, including those that appeared on the cover of The Library Quarterly.